 Dr Tom Nadarzynski at the University of Westminster

-Aims to raise the uptake of screening for STIs/HIV among minority ethnic communities through an automated AI-driven chatbot which provides advice about sexually transmitted infections.
-The research will also inform the development and implementation of chatbots designed for minority ethnic populations in public health more widely and within the NHS.
+This project aims to raise the uptake of screening for STIs/HIV among minority ethnic communities through an automated AI-driven chatbot which provides advice about sexually transmitted infections.
+The research will also inform the development and implementation of chatbots designed for minority ethnic populations within the NHS and more widely in public health.

 I-SIRch - Using artificial intelligence to improve the investigation of factors contributing to adverse maternity incidents involving Black mothers and families